8 Best Fertilizers For Dahlias (And How To Use)

 How To Increase Dahlia Blooms

-Fertilizing your dahlia plant is just one way to ensure big, beautiful blooms.
+Fertilizing your dahlia plant is just one way of ensuring generous blooms.
 These tips will also increase flower production:

-- Prune old blooms right away in order to see new growth.
+• Prune old blooms right away in order to see new growth.
 The plant will branch out and create even more flowers when pruned properly.
-(Learn the best way to prune dahlia flowers here).
+(Learn how to prune dahlias here).

 Resources